tpaschalis/tpaschalis.github.io/_posts/2020-04-13-delve-debugging.markdown

 Build: $Id: 67422e6f7148fa1efa0eac1423ab5594b223d93b $
 ```

-and we're ready to get our hands dirty!
+and you're now ready to get your hands dirty!

-If you're working on a MacOS you might need the xcode toolchain; you can also enable developer mode for this session using the following line, so that you don't get pestered whenever `dlv` takes over the execution of another process
+If you're working on a MacOS you might need the Xcode toolchain; you can also enable developer mode using the following line, so that you don't get pestered whenever `dlv` takes over the execution of another process
 ```
 sudo /usr/sbin/DevToolsSecurity -enable
 ```